mcherep/handdet/README.md

 A hand object detection using [Object Detection in Tensorflow](https://github.com/mcherep/objdet).
 The object detector uses SSD300 on top of MobileNetV2 applying transfer learning from a pretrained model on [MS COCO](http://cocodataset.org/#home).
 The model is trained with the [Egohands Dataset](http://vision.soic.indiana.edu/egohands_files/egohands_data.zip).
 The main goal is to demonstrate the easy use of `objdet` and to build a fast detector ready for realtime applications.

-## Issues
+## TODO

+* There is a problem with the export PYTHONPATH that breaks imports
-* The creation of TFRecords doesn't work in the notebook
+* The TFRecords maybe are not correct
+* Make tensorboard work
+* Output while training

 ## Installation